Sereno1710/feup-lbaw/er.md

 Authenticated users are able to sell or bid on products and if so, they become either a bidder or seller.

-A bidder is a user whose bids have been submited and a seller when the user submits an auction.
+A bidder is a user whose bids have been submitted and a seller when the user submits an auction.
 They are both able to see the bidding history of that specific auction/auctions.

 Bidders can rate sellers and receive notifications about an auction in which they are bidding.